-Early suggestions for SEA principles have been made and performance criteria for SEA were developed by IAIA in 2002.
+Early suggestions for SEA principles have been made8 and performance criteria for SEA were developed by IAIA in 20029.
 The latter concentrate primarily on procedural aspects of an effective or good quality SEA.
-Building on these, SEA Guidance developed by the OECD Development Assistance Committee provide a set of SEA principles which have broad support.
-They recommend that to be influential and help improve policymaking, planning and decision-taking, an SEA should:
+Building on these, SEA Guidance developed by the OECD Development Assistance Committee provide a set of SEA principles which have broad support10.
+They recommend that. to be influential and help improve policymaking, planning and decision-taking, an SEA should:

-- Establish clear goals; - Be integrated with existing policy and planning structures; - Be flexible, iterative and customised to context; - Analyse the potential effects and risks of the proposed PPP, and its alternatives (including the do-nothing' option), against a framework of environmental and social quality (sustainability) objectives, principles and criteria, at an early stage when an agency has greater flexibility; - Such analysis includes identifying environmental and socio-economic impacts (positive and negative; direct, indirect, and cumulative; trans-boundary and other unintended consequences)
+- Establish clear goals; - Be integrated with existing policy and planning structures.
+Ideally the SEA process/steps should be aligned closely with the planning process so that key information is provided at the critical stages of policy-making and planning, in the right (usable) manner and delivered to the appropriate decision-makers to support them in their roles/tasks (see Box 1.2); - Be flexible, iterative and customised to context; - Analyse the potential effects and risks of the proposed PPP, and its alternatives (including the do-nothing' option), against a framework of environmental and social quality (sustainability) objectives, principles and criteria, at an early stage when an agency has greater flexibility; - Such analysis includes identifying environmental and socio-economic impacts (positive and negative; direct, indirect, and cumulative; trans-boundary and other unintended consequences) and proposing mitigation measures for negative potential impacts and to enhance environmental and social management.
+It should identify how to achieve the best environmental and/or social benefits whilst minimising damaging environmental and/or social risks and impacts; - Identify environmental and socio-economic opportunities and constraints;

-&lt;sup>2 Sadler and Verheem (1996); and Dalal-Clayton and Sadler (1998)
+8 Sadler and Verheem (1996); and Dalal-Clayton and Sadler (1998)

-&lt;sup>3 Available at: C:\IAIA\Pubs\SP1.PDF
+9 Available at: C:\IAIA\Pubs\SP1.PDF

-&lt;sup>4 OECD DAC (2006)
+10 OECD DAC (2006)